mendhak/eleventy-satisfactory/README.md

 * Draft posts appear locally
 * UI testing (for this repo)
 * Github Actions for publishing
+* Full bleed CSS on code blocks, figures, to make it stand out from the text
 * Robots.txt
 * Favicon